Blog

 In surface-to-surface contacts, which one should be master?

-When defining surface-to-surface contact in Abaqus, you need to specify the master and slave surfaces for each contact pair.
+When defining surface-to-surface contact in Abaqus (surface interaction Abaqus), you need to specify the master and slave surfaces for each contact pair.
 The contact forces and interactions are then determined based on the defined contact behavior, properties, and the relative motion between the master and slave surfaces.

-In a surface-to-surface contact analysis, the contact forces are calculated based on the interaction between the nodes or elements on the slave surface and the corresponding nodes or elements on the master surface.
+In a surface to surface contact Abaqus analysis, the contact forces are calculated based on the interaction between the nodes or elements on the slave surface and the corresponding nodes or elements on the master surface.
 The master surface is responsible for driving the contact behavior and influencing the interaction between the surfaces.

 In Abaqus, the term “master surface” refers to one of the two surfaces involved in a contact interaction.
 In newer versions of Abaqus the master surface is called “Main surface”.
 When modeling contact between two bodies or parts, the master surface is the surface that controls the contact behavior and generates the contact forces.